aoiorio/aoiorio/README.md

 ### Hi 🍳
 I'm Aoi Orio.
-I'm 15 years old.
+- 15 years old.
-I'm a first grade of Vantan Techford Academy student.
+- First grade of Vantan Techford Academy student.
-Thank you for reading them.
+- I'm from Shiga Prefecture, but I grew up in Okinawa from 1 year old.

 <!--
 **aoiorio/aoiorio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.